How do I install a LAMP stack manually on my Lightsail instance?

 Press N to switch to unix_socket authentication.

 Press Y to set a password, and then enter a secure password twice.
-Make sure to store this password in a safe place.
+Store this password in a safe place.

 Press Y to remove the anonymous user accounts.

-Press Y to disable the remote root login.
+Press Y to turn off the remote root login.

 Press Y to remove the test database.

-Press Y to reload the privilege tables and save your changes.
+Press Y to reload the permissions tables and save your changes.

 Add permissions for your website's folders to the default user

-To transfer your website's instance using SCP/SFTP, it's a best practice that the corresponding user has permissions to access the /var/www directory.
-The following steps give the appropriate permissions for the default user in each Linux distribution.
-You can add the user to the Apache group, and then change the ownership of that directory to the default user and Apache group.
+To transfer your website's instance with SCP/SFTP, as a best practice, set permissions for the other user to access the /var/www directory.
+For instructions on how to set permissions, see the To set file permissions section of Step 1: Prepare the LAMP server.
+The following steps give the required permissions for the default user in each Linux distribution.
+You can add the user to the Apache group, and then change the ownership of the directory to the default user and Apache group.

 Ubuntu 20.04 and 18.04